Why Anxious Dogs Love Mobile Grooming

 The Van Is Designed for Calm

-A calm dog wearing ear protection and a pink wrap inside the Bow Tie mobile grooming salon
+A relaxed bulldog wearing ear protection and a pink wrap in the Bow Tie mobile grooming tub

 Our mobile salon is built with anxious dogs in mind.
 The lighting is warm, not harsh fluorescent.
 The space is small and enclosed, which many dogs find comforting rather than stressful.
 There are no windows facing a busy street or parking lot.
 Just soft light, steady temperature control, and enough room to work without feeling cavernous.